 In 2007, the North Carolina legislature named the Thalian Association Community Theatre the Official Community Theater of North Carolina.
 In an official ceremony held in Wilmington, Secretary of State Elaine Marshall emphasized that our organization’s prestigious title was not a distinction given lightly.

 “This is truly unique,” Marshall said.
 “But what this really does is honor a tradition of inspiring people, helping children, healing a community, all the things that the performing arts and an association to support that can mean.”

 Members elect the volunteer Board of Directors for the Thalian Association Community Theatre, and our Board elects our officers.
-Salaried positions include: Executive Director, Artistic Director, and Community Arts Center Director/Operations Coordinator, with all other manpower coming from scores of loyal volunteers.
-Membership in the community theatre organization is enjoyed by hundreds of Wilmingtonians as well as patrons from throughout the region.
+Salaried positions include: Executive Director, Artistic Director, Community Arts Center Director/Operations Coordinator, and Production Manager with all other manpower coming from scores of loyal volunteers.
+Membership in the community theatre organization is available for an annual fee to season flex ticket pass holders, patrons, and included with sponsor benefits.

 Thalian Association Community Theatre Productions

 Thalian Association Community Theatre produces five major productions annually on the Tony Rivenbark Stage at historic Thalian Hall.
 In fact, Thalian Hall was proudly named for our organization in 1858.
 Our mission is to present quality live theater that illuminates the human experience for the citizens of Wilmington, New Hanover County and beyond.